 Sugar is a fancy rooftop that’s way up on the 40th floor of Brickell’s East Hotel, where you’ll usually find people in shiny shirts and heels drinking cocktails and enjoying the view.
 And right now, those cocktails are a lot cheaper than normal.
 Sugar is offering Happy Hour, Mon-Sun from 4-6pm with two-for-one select drinks.
 They serve some small plates too, like sushi rolls and tuna tartare.
 Reservations aren’t required.

-The Little Haiti food hall is currently hosting a Beaker & Gray pop-up on their roof, which has some umbrellas for shading.
-The Beaker team is running the cocktail program, while the food is still provided by the vendors downstairs - which include a very solid pizza, barbecue, and Frice, one of our favorite ice cream shops in Miami.
+The Little Haiti food hall has a good amount of seating on its rooftop, with umbrellas for shading and a nice sunset view.
+They have cocktails and you can order food from one of the vendors downstairs - which include one of Miami’s best burgers from United States Burger Service, great Laotian food from Lil’ Laos, and Frice, one of our favorite ice cream shops in Miami.
 The roof is open Wed-Sun and you can make a reservation online.

 If we’re judging by the view, Watr is the best rooftop spot in Miami.
 At this Mid-Beach restaurant, you’ll have a really stunning 360-degree look at Miami Beach - even from the bathrooms.
 This is a hotel restaurant, so brace yourself for $15 guacamole and a $24 burger.
 But if you really want to see the beach in all its glory, this is the place to do it.
 You’ll probably want a reservation and you can make one online.